jundalisay/sp/content/en/superphysics/principles/chapter-01c.md

 We cure this materialistic view by creating the a metaphysics-first perspective which we call the Cartesian View which has 2 parts:

-1. The Aethereal Cartesian Plane
+1. The Aethereal Cartesian Plane for the Identity Space

-2. The Material Cartesian Plane
+2. The Material Cartesian Plane for the Perception Space

 This view takes: